micmejia/bible-dump/NKJV/Leviticus/Lev 18.md

 "Speak to the children of Israel, and say to them: 'I am the Lord your God.

 ###### 3
-According to [^a]the doings of the land of Egypt, where you dwelt, you shall not do; and according to the doings of the land of Canaan, where I am bringing you, you shall not do; nor shall you walk in their [^b]ordinances.
+According to the doings of the land of Egypt, where you dwelt, you shall not do; and according to the doings of the land of Canaan, where I am bringing you, you shall not do; nor shall you walk in their ordinances.

 ###### 4
 You shall observe My judgments and keep My ordinances, to walk in them: I _am_ the Lord your God.